enguy-hub/fastapi_basictutorial/README.md

 ### 3. Spin up FastAPI

-- For runnning the `First Steps` part in the [tutorial](https://realpython.com/fastapi-python-web-apis/#first-steps):
+- For runnning the [`First Steps`](https://realpython.com/fastapi-python-web-apis/#first-steps) part from the tutorial:

       uvicorn main_firststeps:app --reload

-- For runnning the `Path Parameters: Get an Item by ID` part in the [tutorial](https://realpython.com/fastapi-python-web-apis/#path-parameters-get-an-item-by-id):
+- For runnning the [`Path Parameters: Get an Item by ID`](https://realpython.com/fastapi-python-web-apis/#path-parameters-get-an-item-by-id) section from the tutorial:

       uvicorn main_pathparams:app --reload

-- For runnning the `Request Body: Receiving JSON Data` part in the [tutorial](https://realpython.com/fastapi-python-web-apis/#request-body-receiving-json-data):
+- For runnning the [`Request Body: Receiving JSON Data`](https://realpython.com/fastapi-python-web-apis/#request-body-receiving-json-data) part from the tutorial:

       uvicorn main_request:app --reload